ITU-BDSA23-GROUP8/Chirp/docs/report.md

 Our test suite is completed of 20 tests, of which are either Unit-, Integration- or End to End-tests.
 3 of the 20 tests are made with Playwright.

+The unit tests mainly test that our SQL database and Chirp.Core work as expected and create the corresponding object DTO's.

+The integration tests check the website has the correct information, and that the client is on the correct page (Public timeline / Private timeline), with the relevant info for this page.

+The end to end tests, tests the program's overall functionality from start to end, including login and authorization.

 ***Software needed***: